-Working within Council's remit, in 2018 we published the Integrated Transport Strategy (ITS) 2018-31.
-It is part of our Integrated Planning and Reporting Framework (IPRF) which ensures that our strategies and plans are aligned, our efforts are directed to achieve the outcomes that our community most needs and wants.
-The ITS takes direction from the Community Vision and Council Plan, and provides directions to delivery plans where more detailed projects are defined and developed (see table below).
+In 2018 we published the Integrated Transport Strategy 2018-2031 (ITS).
+It is part of our Integrated Planning and Reporting Framework (IPRF), which ensures that our strategies and plans are aligned, our efforts are directed to achieve the outcomes that our community most needs and wants.
+The ITS takes direction from our Glen Eira 2040 Community Vision and Glen Eira Council Plan, and provides directions to delivery plans where more detailed projects are defined and developed (see table below).